 Depending on patient flow and booked appointments, waiting times may vary.
-During the lunch hour from approximately 12pm-2pm, fewer nurses are availble so you may have to wait for a longer period of time.
-As there is a shortage of space in the waiting room, please ask your colleagues/friends to wait outside the Health Centre until your appointment is finished.
+During the lunch hour from approximately 12pm-2pm, fewer nurses are available so you may have to wait for a longer period of time.
+As there is a shortage of space in the waiting room, please ask your colleagues/friends to wait outside Health Services until your appointment is finished.

 Can a nurse write me a prescription?

 Nurses cannot write prescriptions for medications.
 You must see the doctor to get a prescription.

 You are advised to book a Paramed appointment only when all of your immunization records and other requirements are complete.

 How long will it take to get a clinical placement passport?

 Depending on what your immunization requirements are, this process can take up to several weeks or longer.
 See your family doctor or book an appointment with one of our doctors as early as possible to get your passport in time to meet your placement deadlines.